repoforge/repoforge.github.com/package/quickstart.md

         rpmbuild-old -bs file.spec

-For people serious about doing a good job: build and test at least on RHEL4, RHEL5 and RHEL6 by specifying correct config files to mock builder!
+> For those serious about doing a good job - build and test at least on RHEL4, RHEL5 and RHEL6 by specifying correct config files to mock builder